medialab/xan/docs/cmd/help.md

     blank       Blank down contiguous identical cell values

 ## Format, convert & recombobulate
     behead        Drop header from CSV file
     rename        Rename columns of a CSV file input         Read CSV data with special quoting rules fixlengths    Makes all rows have same length fmt           Format CSV output (change field delimiter) explode       Explode rows based on some column separator implode       Collapse consecutive identical rows based on a diverging column from          Convert a variety of formats to CSV to            Convert a CSV file to a variety of data formats reverse       Reverse rows of CSV data
-    transpose   Transpose CSV file
+    transpose (t) Transpose CSV file

 ## Split a CSV file into multiple
     split       Split CSV data into chunks